isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-cockroaches/index.md

 layout: post
 ---

-A [cockroach infestation](https://extension.entm. purdue. edu/publications/E-23/E-23. html) is probably the hardest household to control.
+A [cockroach infestation](https://extension.entm.purdue.edu/publications/E-23/E-23.html)is probably the hardest household to control.
 Besides being very sneaky, cockroaches breed very fast, bite human beingswhen foodsources are limited, scared, and may even develop resistance to pesticides.
 But dont despair; there are different best roach killers.
 In this article, we discuss in detail some of the best ways to get rid of cockroaches fast.

 ##  Details: How to Get Rid of Cockroaches - Kill Roaches

 ###  Step 1: Eliminate Food, Water, & Hiding Places

-For cockroaches, such as [German Roaches](https://pestpolicy.com/how-to-get-rid-of-cockroaches/), to survive, they must have a consistent supply of food and water.
+For cockroaches, such as [German Roaches](https://pestpolicy.com/how-to-get-rid-of-cockroaches/),to survive, they must have a consistent supply of food and water.
 Therefore, the key to getting rid of them is cutting off any food and water source in the house. - Start by cleaning food crumbs, washing dishes before retiring to bed, putting food away after meals, and cleaning up spills.

 Also, avoid leaving uncovered food for extended periods and keep all food containers sealed.